azarmi/SyntheticCrossing/README.md

 ## Synthetic Data Generation

-This dataset was generated to **train OSS and BPE models** as spatial feature extractors for downstream pedestrian crossing prediction.
+This dataset was generated to **train Object Semantic Segmentation (OSS) and Body Pose Estimation (BPE) models** as spatial feature extractors for downstream pedestrian crossing prediction.
 These models work at the **frame level**, so temporally realistic pedestrian behaviour is **not required**.
 The final crossing prediction models are trained on **real-world datasets** to learn temporal cues and intention dynamics.

 ### Simulation Environment